-On top of that, it also can’t mount on walls, doesn’t have support legs, and doesn’t come with a fireplace door.
+On top of that, it also can’t mount on walls, doesn’t have support legs, and doesn’t come with fireplace doors.

-This isn’t the best childproof fireplace screen, but it’s a product some might still want to consider because of its affordability!
+This isn’t one of the best fireplace screens, but it’s a product some might still want to consider because of its affordability!